64kramsystem/simple_scripting/README.md

     [a_group]
     group_key=baz

-This is the workflow and functionality offered by `SS::C`:
+This is the workflow and functionality offered by `Configuration`:

     require 'simple_scripting/configuration'